19hours/sg-statutes/Acts/Fire Safety Act.md

 (f) do any other thing reasonably necessary for carrying out the purpose to which his exercise of the powers relates.

+[Act 10 of 2015 wef 01/06/2015]

-(2) For the purposes of section 8, 8A or 8B or subsection (1)(b), the Commissioner or a member of the Force authorised under section 8, 8A or 8B, as the case may be, may —
+(2) For the purposes of section 8, 8A or 8B or subsection (1)(b), the Commissioner, or a member of the Force or a fire forensic specialist authorised under section 8, 8A or 8B, as the case may be, may —

-(a) require the owner or occupier of the premises, or the owner or person having charge of the aircraft, vehicle or vessel, as the case may be, to provide all reasonable assistance to the Commissioner or a member of the Force authorised under section 8, 8A or 8B, as the case may be; and
+(a) require the owner or occupier of the premises, or the owner or person having charge of the aircraft, vehicle or vessel, as the case may be, to provide all reasonable assistance to the Commissioner, or a member of the Force or a fire forensic specialist authorised under section 8, 8A or 8B, as the case may be; and

 (b) if the circumstances so warrant, with such assistance as he thinks necessary, break open any door, window, lock, fastener, hold, compartment, box, container, receptacle or any other thing.

+[Act 10 of 2015 wef 01/06/2015]

 (3) Any person who fails to comply with any requirement made under subsection (2)(a) shall be guilty of an offence.

-(4) Where the Commissioner or a member of the Force seizes any thing under subsection (1)(e), he shall —
+(4) Where the Commissioner, or a member of the Force or a fire forensic specialist seizes any thing under subsection (1)(e), he shall —

 (a) immediately give notice in writing of the seizure to the owner of the thing seized or to the agent of such owner; or

 (b) if the name and address of the owner or agent of the thing seized are not known, affix a notice prominently at the place where the thing was seized.

+[Act 10 of 2015 wef 01/06/2015]

 (5) Any person aggrieved by the seizure of any thing under subsection (1)(e) may, within 48 hours after the seizure, complain thereof to a Magistrate’s Court.